 There is ample evidence that the way that many of us are working is hurting us – and ultimately lowering the productivity and effectiveness of the organizations we work for.

-A report from the Term Life Insurance Blog stated that 1 in 31 Americans (that’s 10 million) worked 60+ hours a week last year.
+It’s reported that 1 in 31 Americans (that’s 10 million) worked 60+ hours a week last year.
 That’s 200 more hours per person worked compared to 1970 data.
 The post sites 6 “warning” factors to determine if you are joining the workaholic’s club:

 1. Working at home has become routine.